 Are you a fan of there Devon coast?
 Can you recommend any other South Devon beaches that families simply must visit?
 Pop your favourites in the comments below.

 Disclosure: we were sent Muddy Puddles jackets and boots in exchange for coverage on the blog.
+This post also contains compensated links.
 All opinions about South Devon beaches are my own – we can thoroughly recommend you visit them!

 Why not pin this post about South Devon beaches for later?